Stranger Things season 4: Visual effects

 Before and after comparison of visual effects work done by Rodeo FX.

 As with season three, Montreal-based Rodeo FX was contracted to provide a number of visual effects for the fourth season.
 One of the most complicated shots they worked on tracked a demobat as it glided through the air towards the Creel house in the Upside Down.
 Due to its various complexities, the company reports the shot took two years to animate to completion.
 To animate the death scenes of Vecna's cursed victims, personnel at Rodeo FX conducted "extensive research on broken bones and accidents" so they could properly manipulate the actor's CGI doubles to make their death look convincingly gruesome.
 The company also animated the demogorgon and demodogs seen in the Kamchatka prison, and updated their designs to better compliment the brighter lighting of the setting that was not present in seasons one and two.

 The season was released while the visual effects team were still perfecting the special effects, due to challenges encountered during the COVID-19 pandemic.
 Production went eight weeks over schedule for the season, without a change to the release date.
 The amount of visual effects work required for the season during a limited time period led Netflix to bring over some visual effects editors working on other shows they produced to devote more resources to this season.
 The Duffer brothers said that they updated certain visual effects shots in the season's first volume during its initial release weekend, a practice Netflix has not allowed for any of its past releases.
 Similarly with volume two, a number of visual effects shots had finished rendering the morning of June 30, a day before the release.
 The season finale was originally uploaded with an estimated 20 unfinished visual effects shots to meet the release deadline.
 In all, season four's two-and-a-half hour finale had more visual effects shots than the entirety of season three.
-Three weeks after the season's release, the visual effects team was still updating visual effects shots at the request of the Duffer brothers.
+Three weeks after the season's release, the visual effects team was still updating visual effects shots at the request of the Duffers.